MX - Breeze Airways

 Things that you may need to pack in your ‘personal item’:

-• iPhone, iPad or similar
+• iPhone, iPad, or similar device.

-• Electronic games that your child likes
+• Electronic games that your child likes.

 • Headphones or AirPods for all of the above.